 BrightBox Group have three nearshore partners based in Eastern Europe.
 Our teams are sourced from world-class technology universities and are a part of organisations that are dedicated to client success, and that fit with our BrightBox ethos.

 English is a second language, they work to UK time zones, and these teams have been working hand-in-glove with clients across our main industries and sectors.
 Communication between these partners and our clients remains strong, and our clients have seen continuity of productivity since the onset of the Pandemic.
 They consistently demonstrate a desire to deliver, and succeed in doing so.
 They are a shining example that optimised cost does not mean lower quality.

 The client’s perspective

 Professional services companies usually have these types of systems and processes in place.
-This can be more of a test for companies that are new to embracing a more flexible work force who do not already have this infrastructure, but nonetheless, with some focus and structure this can be achieved quickly and effectively.
+Companies that are new to embracing a more flexible workforce, or who do not already have this infrastructure, need to test which metrics and communicative channels work for them.
+With some focus and structure, this can be achieved quickly and effectively.